 Mainly in Bujumbura, a limited selection of international cuisine.
 Indian, Chinese, and some European (often Italian) restaurants are available.

-These restaurants mainly cater to different tastes in the more developed parts of the city.
+These restaurants mainly meet the needs of different tastes in the more developed parts of the city.

 International options are very rare outside the capital.